Grigor McClelland

-Professor Grigor McClelland CBE (2 January 1922 – 6 November 2013) was a British businessman, academic and social activist.
+William Grigor McClelland CBE (2 January 1922 – 6 November 2013) was a British businessman, academic and social activist.

 Born into a family of grocers, he managed his family firm of Laws Stores from 1948 to 1962, and again between 1978 and 1984.
 He became the first senior research fellow in Management Studies at the University of Oxford with Balliol College in 1962.
 During his time there he founded both the Journal of Management Studies and the Society for the Advancement of Management Studies.
 In 1965, he became the first director of the newly formed Manchester Business School, and wrote various papers on management techniques and ideas.